AMTE2024/AMTE2024.github.io/journal-issue.md

 # Topical Issue: Applications and Frameworks using the Asynchronous Many Task Paradigm

-We are please to announce the topical issue “Applications and Frameworks using the Asynchronous Many Task Paradigm” to be published in [SN Computer Science](https://www.springer.com/journal/42979).
+We are pleased to announce the topical issue “Applications and Frameworks using the Asynchronous Many Task Paradigm” to be published in [SN Computer Science](https://www.springer.com/journal/42979).
 All accepted workshop papers, are invited to submit a extended paper with around 40% new conntent to the topical issue.

 ## Details